 | Informal, out-of-court process | Legal, in-court process with set rules |

-| The first step | Comes after filing a claim, when needed |
+| The first step in most injury cases | Comes after filing a claim, when needed |

 | Handled by negotiation | Handled by legal procedures and discovery |

-| Faster and less expensive if you settle during this stage | Slower and more costly, but offers stronger leverage |
+| Usually faster and less expensive | Slower and more structured, but offers stronger leverage |

 | You can negotiate and settle at any time. | You can still negotiate and settle at any time. |

-| If you can’t come to an agreement, you will have to file suit. | If you can’t come to an agreement, a judge and/or jury will decide. |
+| If you can’t come to an agreement, you may need to file suit. | If you can’t come to an agreement, a judge and/or jury will decide. |

 We ARE COMPASSIONATE